HIPAA Compliant Records Storage and Destruction

 These, in connection with the standards set under the Privacy Rule, are intended to keep personal health information restricted only to those who have a right to access it.
-In addition to keeping it safe from unauthorized persons, HIPPA medical records storage requirements state that PHI should be made available to patients and others who have a right to access it.
+In addition to keeping medical records safe from unauthorized persons, HIPPA medical records storage requirements state that PHI should be made available to patients and others who have a right to access it.

-HIPAA doesn’t specify exactly what should be done to dispose of PHI, but it does set forth some basic guidelines that can be applied to the destruction of medical records.
-Put simply, paper records should not simply be abandoned where it’s accessible to unauthorized individuals, such as a dumpster or trash bin.
-Organizations handling PHI must ensure patient medical records are destroyed in a way that minimizes the risks that its contents will be stolen.
+HIPAA doesn’t specify required methods of document destruction for files that contain PHI, but it does set forth some basic guidelines that can be applied to the destruction of medical records.
+Put simply, paper medical records should not simply be abandoned where they are accessible to unauthorized individuals, such as a dumpster or trash bin.
+Organizations handling PHI must ensure patient medical records are destroyed in a way that minimizes the risks that their contents will be stolen.
 Common methods of HIPAA compliant document destruction include:

-- Destruction through burning, shredding, or any other method that renders data irrecoverable to protect against the threat of a data breach;
+- Document destruction through burning, shredding, or any other method that renders data irrecoverable to protect against the threat of a data breach;

 - Clearing, overwriting, or purging electronic media; and

-- Third party disposal through a vendor, such as Armstrong Archives
+- Third-party disposal or destruction services through a vendor, such as Armstrong Archives